Alan A. Freeman: Career

-Freeman was born in St. John's Wood, north west London, in September 1920, to Aileen Freeman (née Marks) and her husband Leslie.
-By his late teens, Alan was working as a clerk for a music publisher.
+By his late teens, Freeman was working as a clerk for a music publisher.
 His ambition had always been to have a record label and make his own records with it.
 In 1949, he was working for the Ed Kassner music publishing company as a song plugger, when he inherited some money, and began to go ahead with his project.
 His friend, pianist Joe Henderson, knew the singer and actress Petula Clark, whose father Leslie was keen to launch her as a recording artist.
 Henderson introduced Alan to Leslie Clark, who invested some money of his own (or Petula's) in the new label.

-The label, Polygon Records, was a brave attempt by Freeman to gain a footing in the British record market, at a time when it was dominated by Decca and EMI (HMV, Columbia and Parlophone).
-The earliest recordings were actually made for the Australian market as Freeman had a contact there, and he wanted to test the water.
-By 1950, Polygon was active, and during its lifetime, over 180 78rpm records were made over five years, all of them produced by Freeman, including over 50 titles by Clark.
+The label, Polygon Records, was a brave attempt by Freeman to gain a footing in the British record market, at a time when it was dominated by Decca and EMI (His Master's Voice, Columbia and Parlophone).
+The earliest recordings were actually made for the Australian market, as Freeman had a contact there, and he wanted to test the water.
+By 1950, Polygon was active, and during its lifetime, over 180 78rpm records were released over five years, all of them produced by Freeman, including over 50 titles by Clark.
+Others who recorded for Polygon included Jimmy Young, Ray Martin, Frank Chacksfield, Robin Richmond, Dennis Lotis, Monty Norman, Ron Goodwin, Eric Winstone, Oscar Rabin, Primo Scala, Lou Preager and Joe "Mr Piano" Henderson.

-By 1955, the label had been a small success, gathering a few chart hits (the biggest of which was "The Little Shoemaker" by Clark, reaching no. 7), but no runaway success.
-Freeman was approached by New Zealand businessman Hilton Nixon who had a similar dream to his own.
-Hilton wanted to establish Nixa Records but had run into problems with distribution.
+By 1955, the label had been a small success, achieving several chart hits, the biggest of which was "The Little Shoemaker" by Clark, reaching No. 7.
+Other artists who had hits on Polygon were Henderson, Dorothy Squires, Johnny Brandon and Anthony Steel (the latter with The Radio Revellers).
+Freeman was approached by New Zealand businessman Hilton Nixon, who had a similar dream to his own.
+Hilton wanted to establish Nixa Records, but had run into problems with distribution.
 Thus Polygon was swallowed up by Nixa and became Pye Nixa Records.